fluster-app/web-google-maps/readme.md

      <web-google-maps [lat]="47.36667" [lng]="8.55" [markers]="markers"></web-google-maps>

+#### Important note regarding Safari 11

-**Important note**: Safari 11 does not seems to handle correctly `markers` if the Google Maps is used in a shadow dom, which is the case of this Web Component.
+Safari 11 does not seems to handle correctly `markers` if the Google Maps is used in a shadow dom, which is the case of this Web Component.
 The workaround is to specify an `icon` for each markers which will make Safari happy (References: [Stackoverflow workaround](https://stackoverflow.com/a/50964637/5404186) and [Google Web Components issue](https://github.com/GoogleWebComponents/google-map/issues/419))

+#### `google.maps` types definition

+These above options inherit these from `google.maps` as defined in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/googlemaps).

+## Samples

+If you are looking for code samples, you could have a look to the following examples:

 #### Vanilla JS

-For an example of Vanilla JS use, you could have a look to the [index.html](src/index.html).
+An example of Vanilla JS usage is provided in the [index.html](src/index.html) file (which is also the showcase website itself).

-Note: In Vanilla JS, only `string` properties could be directly set to the component.
+Note: In Vanilla JS, only `string` properties could be directly assigned to the component.
 In order to specify object or boolean properties, wait for the document to be loaded and set the properties with the help of a script.

-#### `google.maps` types definition
+#### Angular

-These above options inherit these from `google.maps` as defined in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/googlemaps).
+An example of an Angular usage is provided in a component of the website of my project [Fluster](https://github.com/fluster/fluster-website/tree/master/src/components/core/google/google-map).

 ## Showcase